-The standard topology for the LTC4269-1 utilizes a third transformer winding on the primary side that provides both feedback information and local V{CC} power for the LTC4269-1 (see Figure 14).
+The standard topology for the LTC4278 uses a third transformer winding on the primary side that provides both the feedback information and local VCC power for the LTC4278 (Figure 14).
 This power bootstrapping improves converter efficiency but is not inherently self-starting.
-Start-up is affected with an external "trickle charge" resistor and the LTC4269-1's internal V{CC} undervoltage lockout circuit.
-The V{CC} undervoltage lockout has wide hysteresis to facilitate start-up.
+Start-Up is affected with an external preregulator circuit that conditions the input line voltage for the LTC4278 during start-up.